Gambling Commission: Managing conflicts of interest policy

-The policy on managing conflicts of interest for the Gambling Commission's Digital Advisory Panel.
-The policy aims to maintain public trust and confidence.
+The Gambling Commission's policy on managing conflicts of interest.
+Aim of the policy is to maintain public trust and confidence in the Commission and its employees.

 14. There are circumstances in which conflicts cannot be managed in such a way as to remove the influence of those conflicts or perceived conflicts on decision making by the Gambling Commission.
 Examples of such conflicts are (this list is not exhaustive):